 Jim Palmer, Chief Executive, Waimakariri District Council

-I thank Kevin Ramsey, Diane Brandish, Martin Fletcher, Christine Jones, Mike Nield, Bronda Smith and Hamish Waugh for their contributions to the Working Party during the past year.
-The support of the staff at the SOLGM National Office is also gratefully acknowledged.
+I thank my fellow working party members: Kevin Ramsay, Diane Brandish, Martin Fletcher, Sarah Markley, Olive McVicker, Mike Nield, Andrea Reeves, Bronda Smith and Hamish Waugh for their work during the year.